 Gludragh is a region heated by magical energy seeping out of the Cube of Arcane.
-It is similar to the Ice Cap region with its unnatural blue-ice, for both are tainted with the Cube's magical emanations.
-Over time, some of the region's rocks become infused with magical energy that makes them smolder and burn like an ember.
-These ever-burning embers are unique to this region and generally known as the Torches of Gludragh.
-They are a pretty valuable find because of their rarity and use as an ever-burning light source.
-Most display them in private areas or if in public under some sort of protection - be it traps, guards or both.
+It is similar to Ice Cap's strange blue-ice, both lands tainted by the Cube's magical emanations.
+Over time, some of the region's rocks become infused with magical energy, making them smolder and burn like embers.
+These ever-burning rocks, unique to this region, are called Torches of Gludragh.

 The Torches of Gludragh have what seems to be a permanency magic on them because none having ever burned out.
 They are also very hardy, beyond the skill of a novice to dispel their magic, and when subjected to something as powerful as Mordenkainen's Disjunction those that are de-magicked release a backlash of energy.
 Web Weavers say that the magical energy comes from the Web of Magic.
 During a Belras Foroderch Experiment, a Torch of Gludragh was destroyed for research purposes.
 It was de-magicked with a disjunction spell resulting in a tendril of energy that nearly killed the grand wizard of Belras Foroderch and drained nearly all of the attendees of some of their spell potential.